ccg1988/LSF_Nature_Communications_2025/README.md

 Figure 7 does not need experimental data and the codes are contained in three folders: Membrane_potential_depolarization (Fig7a), Ex_In_Syn_Amplitude_Grid_Search (Fig7c), Scaled_membrane_potential_depolarization (Fig7d, e, f)

 Due to the file size limit, we did not upload the raw behavioral tracking video of Figure 8.
+We uploaded three example videos as the Supplemental Videos.